angela-tarantula/holodeque/README.md

 I considered using floating point numbers, but floating point arithmetic errors are so frequent they compromise the reliability.

 This construction also guarantees non-commutativity.
-The handwritten proof is inside the proof.tldr file.
-You can open it with *this link* (TODO; in the meantime you can download it and open it at tldraw.com).
+I made a handwritten proof found *here* (TODO).

 ### Future Work